 - Not a Large size because it has to fit easily in the car.
 Not a Small because of my anatomy.
 Somewhere in the range of a Medium (17-18″ effective seat tube), then.
 I can get one of those to fit me with a longer seatpost and handlebar stem.

 - Able to be set up as a street machine (high seatpost config in particular).

 - Chromoly steel or aluminum construction.

-- English-threaded bottom bracket with chainstays that can handle (i.e. fit the secondary gear housing) a BBSHD without chainline drama.
+- English-threaded bottom bracket with chainstays that can handle (i.e. tuck in the secondary gear housing) a BBSHD without chainline drama.

 - Straight down tube into the bottom bracket, old-school style.

-And of course add in that I want it to be in good condition, so I’m going to be looking at condition and possible flaws very closely.
+And of course add in I want it to be in good shape, so I’m going to be looking at condition and possible flaws very closely.